edgedb/edgedb/docs/guides/cheatsheet/select.rst

 .. code-block:: edgeql

-    WITH
+    with
         # get the set of actors and set of directors
         Actor := Movie.actors,
         Director := Movie.director,
-    # set intersection is done via the FILTER clause
+    # set intersection is done via the filter clause
-    SELECT Actor FILTER Actor IN Director;
+    select Actor filter Actor in Director;

 ----------

-To order a set of scalars first assign the set to a variable and use the variable in the ORDER BY clause.
+To order a set of scalars first assign the set to a variable and use the variable in the order by clause.

 .. code-block:: edgeql

-    SELECT numbers := {3, 1, 2} ORDER BY numbers;
+    select numbers := {3, 1, 2} order by numbers;

     # alternatively
-    WITH numbers := {3, 1, 2}
+    with numbers := {3, 1, 2}
-    SELECT numbers ORDER BY numbers;
+    select numbers order by numbers;

 ----------